eviltwo/SystemFontLocalization/README.md

 - Create empty GameObject and attach SystemFontReplacer component to it.
 - Set font asset and font name list in SystemFontReplacer component.
 - When you play the game, the font assets will be swapped to match the localization language.

-# Note
-I've only tested it a little in my game so far.
-If you find any problems, please let me know.